-- (1) Subject to this Act, a person who has a compensable disease is entitled to be paid weekly payments under this Division for a period of incapacity if the Commissioner determines that the person is so entitled. - (2) The Commissioner may determine that a person is entitled to be paid weekly payments under this Division for a period of incapacity if - (a) the Commissioner has determined under section 70 an application for compensation by the by person determining that -
+- (1) Subject to this Act, a person who has a compensable disease is entitled to be paid weekly payments under this Division for a period of incapacity if the Commissioner determines that the person is so entitled. - (2) The Commissioner may determine that a person is entitled to be paid weekly payments under this Division for a period of incapacity if - (a) the Commissioner has determined under section 70 an application for compensation by the person by determining that -

-- (i) the is entitled person to compensation; and - the person has a non-imminently (ii) fatal asbestos-related disease; and - (b) the Commissioner has not determined under section 70 application an compensation by the person by determining that - - (i) the is entitled person to compensation; and - the person has an imminently (ii) fatal asbestos-related disease; and - (c) the Commissioner is satisfied, having regard to a medical certificate received from a medical practitioner, that the person is, for that period of incapacity, partially or totally incapacitated for work as a result of an asbestos-related disease; and - the person is an eligible person in respect (d) of the application for compensation. - For the purposes of subsection (2)(d), a person is (3) an eligible person in respect of an application for compensation if, on the date on which the person makes the application -
+- (i) the person is entitled to compensation; and - (ii) the person has a non-imminently fatal asbestos-related disease; and - (b) the Commissioner has not determined under section 70 an application for compensation by the person by determining that - (i) the person is entitled to compensation; and - (ii) the person has an imminently fatal asbestos-related disease; and - (c) the Commissioner is satisfied, having regard to a medical certificate received from a medical practitioner, that the person is, for that period of incapacity, partially or totally incapacitated for work as a result of an asbestos-related disease; and - (d) the person is an eligible person in respect of the application for compensation. - (3) For the purposes of subsection (2)(d), a person is an eligible person in respect of an application for compensation if, on the date on which the person makes the application -